 We’re blessed these days to have access to the internet.
 You can always look up questions that you have.
 For instance, you might read the measurement “a cubit” somewhere in the Bible.
 What is that?
 How does it compare to the way we measure things today?
 Fortunately, you can look that up online or in a Bible dictionary.

-But, to answer the question in the heading above, I always recommend starting in the Gospels, the first four books of the New Testament (Matthew, Mark, Luke, and John).
+But, to answer the question in the main heading above, I always recommend starting in the Gospels, the first four books of the New Testament (Matthew, Mark, Luke, and John).

 In them, you will find out about Jesus, why he lived and died.
 Knowing him will whet your appetite to learn about everything else in regards to God.